Filmora

 ken burns effect on vox video

 Part 2.
-How to Do Ken Burns in Premiere Pro (Step-by-Step)
+Step-by-Step: How to Add the Ken Burns Effect in Adobe Premiere Pro

 Creating the Ken Burns effect in Premiere Pro involves setting keyframes manually for Position and Scale.
 The Scale controls how large or small your image appears on screen, while Position determines where the image sits within the frame.